byau/ember-routing-diagnostic/diagnostic.md

     ```md
     <!-- your response here -->
+    the router keeps tracks of the urls or the path of each templates.
+Inside each route, you will want to include a model hook, which pass the information into the template.  it helps load the appropriate template and the appropriate model.
     ```

 1. What is the command to generate a route named `boston` nested under